Yongchao Chen - 陈勇超

 Nanoscale ductile fracture and associated atomistic mechanisms in a body-centered cubic refractory metal

-Yan Lu1, Yongchao Chen1, Yongpan Zeng, Yin Zhang, Deli Kong, Xueqiao Li, Ting Zhu*, Xiaoyan Li*, Shengcheng Mao, Ze Zhang, Lihua Wang*, Xiaodong Han*
+Yan Lu1, Yongchao Chen1 (equal contribution), Yongpan Zeng, Yin Zhang, Deli Kong, Xueqiao Li, Ting Zhu*, Xiaoyan Li*, Shengcheng Mao, Ze Zhang, Lihua Wang*, Xiaodong Han*

 Nature Communications (Acceptance Rate = 7.7%, Impact Factor = 17.69), 2023